buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 A spellcaster is considered Distracted if casting a spell while in water.

-If you don't have the Swim movement type, **moving in water** is considered ***difficult terrain***, so you move at half the speed indicated by movement.
+If you don' \*\*t have the Swim movement type, **moving in water** is considered ***difficult terrain***, so you move at half the speed indicated by movement.

 If the creature knows how to swim, no checks are needed to move normally in calm waters, except when it wants to *run* (DC 13) or the waters are choppy (DC 15) or stormy (DC 20).

-If the creature doesn't know how to swim, then it must make a Fortitude Saving Throw at DC 13 every round it wants to move; if the waters are choppy, the DC is 19, and if they are stormy, the DC is 24; if you want to *run*, the DC increases by 4.
+If the creature doesn' \*\*t know how to swim, then it must make a Fortitude Saving Throw at DC 13 every round it wants to move; if the waters are choppy, the DC is 19, and if they are stormy, the DC is 24; if you want to *run*, the DC increases by 4.
-In case of failure, you don't move and have a -1 to the next check; in case of Critical Failure, the next check takes -4; penalties accumulate until you succeed in the check.
+In case of failure, you don' \*\*t move and have a -1 to the next check; in case of Critical Failure, the next check takes -4; penalties accumulate until you succeed in the check.
 If the swim check fails, the creature suffers 1d6 lethal damage if the waters flow over rocks and depressions.

 When the cumulative penalties are 9 or more, you begin to sink and drown (see below).